aws-samples/sample-data-residency-chatbot-with-bedrock-agentcore/README.md

 2. Front door (API Gateway REST). `POST /chat` is an `AWS_PROXY` integration straight to Agent_Lambda (`OPTIONS /chat` handles CORS preflight).
 3. Agent_Lambda (`src/agent/handler.py`).
 Detects the HTTP shape and runs one turn. `residency_guard(MODEL_ID)` (cold start) hard-fails on any `apac.*`/`global.*` model, guaranteeing in-region inference.
 4. Recall (AgentCore Memory). `memory.load()` folds the prior turns for this session into the system prompt, so follow-ups have context.
-5. Reason (Bedrock Claude 3 Haiku).
+5. Reason (Bedrock Claude Haiku 4.5).
 A Strands agent + the system prompt (`prompt.py`) let Claude pick which `query_<table>` tool to call and with what arguments.
 Claude never sees the database — it only chooses a tool and parameters.
 6. Tool call (MCP + SigV4).
 The call is SigV4-signed for `bedrock-agentcore` and sent to the AgentCore Gateway, which uses `AWS_IAM` auth — unsigned callers are rejected.
 7. Gateway → Tool_Lambda.
 The Gateway exposes exactly 4 read-only tools and forwards the request to Tool_Lambda (the only component inside the private VPC), with `table` pinned per tool.
 8. Safe execution (`src/tool/`). `validate.py` rejects anything off the whitelist (or raw SQL) and runs nothing; `query_builder.py` builds a `SELECT`-only, fully parameterized statement; `handler.py` reads the read-only DB secret via a VPC endpoint (no NAT) and queries Aurora as a read-only user.
 Credentials are redacted from logs.